- Location: Ohio

 Although appointments aren't taken for written tests, you'll need to make an appointment for your driving tests.
 You may do make an appointment through the driver exam station or by going online to the appointment site.

-NOTE: The written test is available in seven languages.
+NOTE: The written test is available in many languages.
 Interpreters are available, too.
 Contact your nearest driver exam station for more information.

 You can't drive without having proof of financial responsibility.
 The easiest way to accomplish this is by having a car insurance policy.
 See what the best rates are for you.